-Jared Saltzman (Lighting Designer/Director) – Jared is a professor of performing arts, cinema studies and communications.
-A founding member of the theatre program, Jared, with the help of many students, designed, renovated, and built the Ender Hall Laboratory Theatre and was also actively involved in the design of the Ciccone Theatre.
-He has designed the lighting and scenery for more than 125 shows here at Bergen and has also served in the capacity of producer, director, and technical director.
-In addition to his academic work, Jared is a professional stage technician with memberships in numerous trade organizations and unions (IATSE).
+Jared Saltzman (Lighting Designer/Director/Professor) is a professor of performing arts, cinema studies and communications.
+A founding member of the theatre program, Saltzman, with the help of many students, designed, renovated, and built the Ender Hall Laboratory Theatre and was also actively involved in the design of the Ciccone Theatre.
+He has designed the lighting and scenery for more than 125 shows at Bergen and has also served in the capacity of producer, director, and technical director.
+In addition to his academic work, Saltzman is a professional stage technician with memberships in numerous trade organizations and unions (IATSE).
 He is a Certified Entertainment Electrician and is nationally recognized as a Qualified Trainer in the entertainment industry.

-Jessica Abrams (Musical Director) – is an award winning composer, director, and musician.
-Her work has also been seen at Ramapo College, as the music director and music arranger for Viet Rock.
-She us a KCACTF (Kennedy Center American College Theater Festival) award winner for Musical Adaptation of Viet Rock.
-In addition, she was the Senior play director at Ridgefield Memorial High School, where she is also the Junior High concert and jazz band director, percussion ensemble, and drum line director.
+Jessica Abrams (Musical Director) is an award winning composer, director, and musician.
+Her work has also been seen at Ramapo College as the music director and music arranger for Viet Rock.
+She is a KCACTF (Kennedy Center American College Theater Festival) award winner for Musical Adaptation of Viet Rock.
+She is an active musician playing with different bands throughout the New York Metro Area.
 She has conducted and performed in such venues as Alice Tully and Avery Fisher Halls at Lincoln Center, Madison Square Garden, The Izod Center, Giants Stadium, The Prudential Center, Disney World, Universal Studios, NJPAC, Bergen PAC, as well as countless convention centers and concert halls across the United States.
 She has also performed in Vienna, Prague, the Philippines, and Guam.
-Directing credits include credits include, Fiddler On The Roof, Big Fish, The Addams Family, The Music Man, Guys and Dolls, Once Upon A Mattress, Damn Yankees, Bye Bye Birdie.
-Music Directing Credits include, Oh Coward!
-South Pacfic, Company, The Three Penny Opera, 1940s Radio Hour, The 25th Annual Putnam County Spelling Bee, Avenue Q, Viet Rock.
+Directing credits include Fiddler On The Roof, Big Fish, The Addams Family, The Music Man, Guys and Dolls, Once Upon A Mattress, Damn Yankees, Bye Bye Birdie.
+Music directing credits include, …and the World Goes Round, Into the Woods, Guys and Dolls, Oh Coward!, South Pacific, Company, The Three Penny Opera, 1940s Radio Hour, The 25th Annual Putnam County Spelling Bee, Avenue Q, and Viet Rock.

-Marie Natali (Costume Designer) – is an Adjunct Professor in Costume Design here at BCC- “I am always so impressed by our talented students and the great work they accomplish under the guidance of such extraordinary directors and staff.
+Marie Natali (Costume Designer/Adjunct Professor) is an adjunct professor in costume design at Bergen.
+Natali said, “I am always so impressed by our talented students and the great work they accomplish under the guidance of such extraordinary directors and staff.
 It is a joy to be associated with such a professional and dedicated design team.”
-Audiences saw Marie’s designs in our recent productions of Much Ado About Nothing, Picnic, Noises Off, Cyrano, Into the Woods, Barefoot in the Park, Guys and Dolls, A Flea In Her Ear, Oh, Coward!, South Pacific, The Rivals, Company, Brighton Beach Memoirs, The Threepenny Opera, Blithe Spirit, Pygmalion, The 1940’s Radio Hour, The Heiress, A Man for All Seasons, As You Like It, Cabaret, The House of Bernarda Alba, Kiss Me, Kate, Medea, Tartuffe, The Elephant Man, The Cherry Orchard, A Raisin in the Sun, A Funny Thing…Forum, other plays she has designed for include Annie, She Loves Me, Chicago, Evita, My Fair Lady, to name but a few.
+Audiences saw Natali’s designs in our recent productions of Radium Girls, …and the World Goes ‘Round, Rumors, The Crucible, Scapin, 12 Angry Jurors, A Christmas Pudding, The Wolves, Fahrenheit 451, Much Ado About Nothing, Picnic, Noises Off, Cyrano, Into the Woods, Barefoot in the Park, Guys and Dolls, A Flea In Her Ear, Oh, Coward!, South Pacific, The Rivals, Company, Brighton Beach Memoirs, The Threepenny Opera, Blithe Spirit, Pygmalion, The 1940’s Radio Hour, The Heiress, A Man for All Seasons, As You Like It, Cabaret, The House of Bernarda Alba, Kiss Me Kate, Medea, Tartuffe, The Elephant Man, The Cherry Orchard, A Raisin in the Sun, and A Funny Thing Happened on the Way to the Forum.
+She has designed for other plays including Annie, She Loves Me, Chicago, Evita, and My Fair Lady, to name but a few.

-Dan Conrad (Props Designer) –has designed props for over twenty shows and many at BCC.
+Dan Conrad (Props Designer) has designed props for over twenty shows and many at Bergen.
 He worked two summers as the properties designer at Cortland Repertory Theatre in Cortland, New York.
 His experience in the stage extends to acting and directing.
-As an actor he has performed in over forty plays in New York and New Jersey.
-His directing credits include Egad, What a Cad at BCC and Where There’s No Will at midtown’s Medicine Show Theatre.
-Dan Conrad’s recent experience is in film where he wrote and stared in many short films, including Marty and Doug’s New Religion and Greg’s Guardian Angel.
+As an actor, he has performed in over forty plays in New York and New Jersey.
+His directing credits include Egad, What a Cad at Bergen and Where There’s No Will at Midtown’s Medicine Show Theatre.
+Conrad’s recent experience is in film where he wrote and stared in many short films, including Marty and Doug’s New Religion and Greg’s Guardian Angel.
 He is also a freelance animator, author and cartoonist.

-Codi Chester (Box Office Manager) – graduated from Ramapo College of NJ with a BA in Theater with a concentration in Stage Management.
-Codi has been working in the Box office here at Bergen Community College for over 5 years.
-She has previously has stage managed 1776 with Phoenix Productions, Other People’s Money at Bergen Community College.
+Codi Chester (Box Office Manager) graduated from Ramapo College of NJ with a B.A. in theater with a concentration in stage management.
+Chester has been working in the Box Office at Bergen for over 5 years.
+She previously has stage managed 1776 with Phoenix Productions and Other People’s Money at Bergen.